Les Dialogues d'Evhémère: Arguments

 There are two main themes in the dialogues.
 The first six consider metaphysical questions such as whether we have a soul, whether God exists and, if he does, who is responsible for all the misery on earth.
 And the last six dialogues are about natural philosophy and the material world - what we know about the cosmos, the earth, the creation of mountains, and the generation of new life.
 What all the dialogues have in common is an appeal for modesty and restraint in argument.
 There is little we can indubitably know and much is hidden from us.
 For this reason, whatever we may believe, we should never ignore evidence or assumptions from outside the universe of our beliefs; rather than proclaiming dogmas we should engage in dialogue.
 At the same time, Euhemerus is unsparing in his attacks on atheists, atomists and materialists as well as on religious dogma - all of which he terms 'madness, misery and crime'.

 The dialogues offer an overview of Voltaire's life of thought.
 Euhemerus is effectively Voltaire's mouthpiece; he has seen the follies, delusions and misery of mankind.
-Much of the dialogue focuses on paradox of God's goodness and the misery on earth.
+Much of the dialogue focuses on the paradox of God's goodness and the misery on earth.
 Euhemerus draws hope from scientific progress that points to a future world built on rationality.
 Eventually Callicrates decides to embark on a journey of his own to the barbarian lands from which his friend had learned so much.